guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/Containers/Orchestration/Kubernetes.md

 `kubectl set image deployment/hello-world hello-world=us.icr.io/$MY_NAMESPACE/hello-world:2`
 ###### <strong style="color:#98971a">Namespaces</strong>

+O <span style="color:#98971a">namespace</span> é um recurso utilizado para fazer organização lógica dentro do cluster.
+It's a mechanism for isolating group of resources within a single cluster, they isolate and manage applications and services.

+>[!note]
+>the default namespace is created automatically by Kubernetes when the cluster is first set up.

+They are ideal when the number of cluster users is large, and it also provides a scope for the names of objects.
+Each object must have a unique name for the resource type within a namespace.

+Namespace-based scoping --> são os objetos (recursos) de kubernetes que podem estar em um namespace.
+Exemplos: Pod, Deployment, etc.

+Cluster-wide objects --> objetos referentes ao cluster e que não podem ser colocados dentro de um namespace.
+Exemplos: Nodes, Persistent Volumes, etc.

+Cada recurso do kubernetes só pode estar em um namespace, e não se pode alinhar namespaces uns dentro dos outros.

 <span style="color:#98971a">Namespaces</span> <span style="color: #3588E9">--></span> provides a mechanism for isolating group of resources within a single cluster.
 They isolate and manage applications and services.
-- they are ideal when the number of cluster users is large, and it also provides a scope for the names of objects
+- they are ideal when the number of cluster users is large, and it also provides a scope for the names of objects.
-- each object must have a unique name for the resource type within a namespace
-- the default namespace is created automatically by Kubernetes when the cluster is first set up.
 - kubernetes creates a set of pods and services for its internal purpose, and to isolate them from the user, kubernetes creates them under the at the kube-system namespace.
 - kupe-public --> a third namespace created automatically by Kubernetes
 	- where where resources that should be made available to all users are created.